MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-track-outages.md

 ## Troubleshoot the outage by using Change Analysis (classic)

 In the Azure portal, go to the Change Analysis (classic) overview page.
-Because you triggered a web app outage, you can see an entry of change for `AzureStorageConnection`:
+Because you triggered a web app outage, you can see an entry of change for `AzureStorageConnection`.

 Because the connection string is a secret value, we hide it on the overview page for security purposes.
 With sufficient permission to read the web app, you can select the change to view details around the old and new values: